Suraj0791/bookly/build.md

 now as we had setup database nd schema lest unit auth.js

-so we need to build now a auth.ts file in root add provider session nd all there nd then a ...nextauth folder inside aiuth folder and route file for auth
+so we need to build now a auth.ts file in root add provider session nd all there nd then a ...nextauth folder inside aiuth folder and route file for auth and then a middleware.ts file in root of project

+now we will crate a server action of signing up of ouyr user always remember to keep the types interface in types.d.ts